datacamp-content-public/courses-building-and-optimizing-triggers-in-sql-server/slides/chapter_1_4ac6d7e2ecae5b05febe9a86521c1950.md

 `@script`
-Now, I change the MajorName in the view for Id number 2.
+Now, I change the 'MajorName' in the view for Id number 2.
 In this case, the Update statement will only affect the Major table.
 So, The UPDATE statement will be executed without error.
 However, SQL will change all the students in view which has the same major of Id number 2.
-Here,  Id number 5 is also updated from Psychology to English.To update the view correctly, we need to create INSTEAD OF UPDATE trigger.
+Here,  Id number 5 is also updated from Psychology to English.
+To update the view correctly, we need to create INSTEAD OF UPDATE trigger.

 ---